 Electronic Patient Information – Keep It Protected

 The first thing many practices think about to protect electronic patient information is their firewall appliance.
-When it comes to “perimeter” security, the firewall is only the first line of defense. many times practices forget about other vulnerabilities.
+When it comes to perimeter security, the firewall is only the first line of defense and often other vulnerabilities may be forgotten.
 For example:

 - Wireless networks